xiaoaaa2/Ada-SD/sd/README.md

 ## Usage
 In speaker diarization process, we will only use the first channel as the SAD model and the Speaker-Embedding-Extrator do not support the multi-channel wav.
+We changed the ./VBx/predict.py to use the msr network and fine-tuned speaker embedding extractor.

 > You can find all the process in `sd/run.sh` and the comments in it.
+You can experiment with any segment length and segment jump within the specified range, simply by modifying the parameters in the file.